Cal-Learn Program Requirements

 The major requirements and services of the Cal-Learn program are:

-- Each teen parent is required to attend a full-time school program which leads to a high school diploma or its equivalent.
+• Each teen parent is required to attend a full-time school program that leads to a high school diploma or its equivalent.
 The teen parent must remain in the Cal-Learn program until the high school diploma or its equivalent is earned or the age of 19 is reached.

-- An AU with a teen parent may receive up to four $100 bonuses in a 12-month period, when the teen parent makes satisfactory progress in their school program.
+• An Assistance Unit (AU) with a teen parent may receive up to four $100 bonuses in a 12-month period when the teen parent makes satisfactory progress in their school program.

 Referrals

-The Cal-Learn teen parent is registered in CalWIN by the EW.
+The Cal-Learn teen parent is registered in CalSAWS by the Eligibility Worker (EW).
 The Cal-Learn CWES Worker provides a list of eligible teen parents to be scheduled for an orientation by PPMM.
 PPMM will schedule the Cal-Learn teen parent for the orientation within 30 calendar days of receiving the list from CWES.
-If a CWES Worker discovers a teen parent under 19 does not have a high school diploma or the equivalent and was erroneously referred to CWES, then the EW must be notified to register the client for Cal-Learn.
-The CWES Intake Unit contacts the Cal-Learn CWES Worker who notifies the EW.
+If a CWES Worker discovers a teen parent under 19 years of age who does not have a high school diploma or its equivalent and was erroneously referred to CWES, then the EW must be notified to register the client for Cal-Learn.
+The CWES Intake Unit contacts the Cal-Learn CWES Worker, who notifies the EW.
 Refer to Time Limits TANF/CalWORKs.

 Notification

-The PPMM sends the same Cal-Learn program information to the Cal-Learn teen parent as to the caretaker relative payee.
+The PPMM sends the same Cal-Learn program information to the Cal-Learn teen parent as well as the caretaker relative payee.
 This occurs when the Cal-Learn teen parent is included in an AU with other children.
-The purpose is to ensure that all persons potentially affected by the issuance of bonuses or application of penalties are aware of the Cal-Learn program and requirements.
+The purpose is to ensure that all persons potentially affected by the issuance of bonuses are aware of the Cal-Learn program and requirements.

 Deferrals